codeclimate/codeclimate-rubocop/config/contents/style/method_call_with_args_parentheses.md

 Enforces the presence (default) or absence of parentheses in method calls containing parameters.

-In the default style (require_parentheses), macro methods are ignored.
+In the default style (require_parentheses), macro methods are allowed.
-Additional methods can be added to the `IgnoredMethods` or `AllowedPatterns` list.
+Additional methods can be added to the `AllowedMethods` or `AllowedPatterns` list.
 These options are valid only in the default style.
 Macros can be included by either setting `IgnoreMacros` to false or adding specific macros to